Eddie Ward: First years in parliament

-Government minister
+Government minister (1941–1949)

 In 1941, Ward entered the ministry of new Prime Minister John Curtin.
 Ward served as Minister for Labour and National Service before being moved to Minister for Transport and Minister for External Territories in 1943, considered a demotion – Curtin pointed out that "the Japs [Japanese] have got the External Territories and the Army's got the transport", leaving Ward with little to administer.
 Even before then, however, Ward barely concealed his hostility to Curtin; for instance, he once accused Curtin of "putting young men into the slaughterhouse, although thirty years ago you would not go into it yourself".

+In early 1945, Ward was secretly offered the post of Australian minister to the Soviet Union by Norman Makin, acting on Curtin's behalf as an apparent attempt to secure Ward's removal from the ministry.
+Ward declined to accept the position and in later years recounted that "Curtin tried to send me to Siberia, but I wouldn't go".

-Following the death of Curtin in 1945, Ward nominated for leadership of the Labor Party, which would have resulted in him becoming Prime Minister, but lost to Ben Chifley.
+Following the death of Curtin in 1945, Ward nominated for leadership of the Labor Party, which would have resulted in him becoming prime minister, but lost to Ben Chifley.
 Ward would continue to harbour leadership aspirations throughout the rest of his career.
 Rarely, if ever, did he have a friendly working relationship with any ALP leader.

 After World War II, Ward remained in the spotlight.
 He vigorously opposed the Bretton Woods system and Australia joining the International Monetary Fund and the International Bank for Reconstruction (later one of five institutions in the World Bank Group), because he believed international financiers were responsible for the Depression in Australia during the 1930s.
 Ward argued that signing Bretton Woods would "enthrone a World Dictatorship of private finance, more complete and terrible than any Hitlerite dream"; destroy Australian democracy; pervert and paganise Christian ideals; and endanger world peace.
 It was outbursts like these that would continue to stymie his leadership ambitions within the Labor Party.

 He was famous for sardonically "welcoming" Menzies back to Australia after his many three-month absences in England at the beginning of each parliamentary year.
 Ward was the subject of a parliamentary outburst by Menzies (who had apparently drunk too much) during a discussion of the Communist Party Dissolution Bill.
 Ward often criticised Menzies and in 1944, had called him "a posturing individual with the scowl of a Mussolini, the bombast of a Hitler and the physical proportions of a Göring".

 His highest contempt, however, was for those who he considered had betrayed the working class.
 He refused an invitation to a function celebrating Labor-turned-Nationalist Prime Minister Billy Hughes' 50 years in parliament, saying "I don't eat cheese", a reference to Hughes' nickname of "Billy the Rat".